arnesven/FatefulEight2/README.md

 # FatefulEight2

-An open world RPG inspired by Wizardry 8, the classic solitair boardgame Barbarian Prince and various JRPGs.
+An open world RPG inspired by Wizardry 8, the classic solitaire boardgame Barbarian Prince and various JRPGs.

 Features: